Department of Labor Logo United States Department of Labor

 Contacts Technical information: Media contact:

-Fatal work injuries totaled 172 in 2017 for Pennsylvania, the U.S. Bureau of Labor Statistics reported today.
-Sheila Watkins, the Bureau’s regional commissioner, noted that the number of work-related fatalities in Pennsylvania increased from 163 in the previous year.
-Fatal occupational injuries in the state have ranged from a high of 354 in 1994 to a low of 163 in 2016.
+Fatal work injuries totaled 148 in 2020 for Pennsylvania, the U.S. Bureau of Labor Statistics reported today.
+Regional Commissioner Alexandra Hall Bovee noted that the number of work-related fatalities in Pennsylvania in 2020 represented a series low for Pennsylvania.
+Total fatalities were down from 154 for the previous year.
 (See chart 1.)
+The series high for fatal occupational injuries in the state was 354 in 1994.

-Nationally, transportation incidents remained the most frequent fatal workplace event in 2017, accounting for 40 percent of fatal work injuries.
-(See chart 2.)
-Falls, slips, or trips was the second-most common fatal event (17 percent), followed by violence and other injuries by persons or animals (16 percent).
+Nationally, transportation incidents was the most frequent fatal workplace event in 2020, accounting for 37 percent of fatal work injuries.
+Falls, slips, and trips was the second-most common fatal event (17 percent).

 Industry